dymodi/dymodi.github.io/MLfolds/clustering/Clustering.md

 $$ SS \equiv \sum_C n_C V_C $$

 That is, $$k$$-means want to minimize the within-cluster variance times the cluster size, summed over clusters.
 Each step of $$k$$-means reduces the sum-of-squares.
 The sum-of-squares is always positive.
 Therefore $$k$$-means must eventually stop, no matter where it was started.
 However, it may not stop at the best solution.
-That is, $$k$$-means is a $$local search$$ algorithm.
+That is, $$k$$-means is a local search algorithm.

 ## Hierarchical clustering
 As its name suggests, instead of giving a *flat* partition as $$k$$-means, hierarchical clustering can give us a more organized ourput like a tree.